 Seeing the city through the eyes of The Brit

 Vancouver signified a significant milestone for me.
-Firstly, it’s a city I’ve always wanted to visit (and one that I had half an eye on to move to in the future), and secondly, it meant I’d finally meet up with Brian and Brianna, completing A Brit and A Broad for the first time since we launched this travel video blog in May.
+Firstly, it’s a city I’ve always wanted to visit (and one that I had half an eye on to move to in the future), and secondly, it meant I’d finally meet up with Brian and Brianna, completing An Adventurous World for the first time since we launched this travel video blog in May.

 Both Brian and Brianna are Vancouverites, and they both know the city inside out.
 Personally, I always love being shown a city by locals because you always get a better feel for it, almost as if you’re a local too, almost as if you belong there.